-Step 3: Select your startup disk then click First Aid > Run Disk Utility then repairs your mac and should fix your crashing problems.
+Step 3: Select your startup disk then click First Aid > Run Disk Utility then repairs your mac and that should fix the crashing problems.

-It is often the last resolve, and you should consider this if you’ve exhausted every other method.
-System Restore simply involves “Reinstalling your MacOS.”
+It is often the last resolve, and you should consider this only if you've exhausted every other method.
+System Restore simply involves "Reinstalling your MacOS".

 Step 1: Before you commence, you should backup all your essential files to a hard drive or cloud service.

 (You could reinstall your macOS with an installation disk or follow the steps below).